mesosphere/d2iq-engineering-blog/content/posts/azure-windows-worker/index.md

 service/kubernetes   ClusterIP      10.96.0.1      <none>         443/TCP        71m
 ````

-If the Pod is in state `Running` and the service `iis` got an external IP address via Azure Loadbalancer you can test the deployed webservice via browser or curl:
+If the Pod is in state `Running` and the service `iis` got an external IP address via Azure Loadbalancer, test the deployed webservice via browser or curl:

 ````
 curl http://40.78.50.251